linkflow-repo/fitt360-sdk/README.md

 # Fixed - 11/17/20
 1. bluetooth connect - sometimes bluetooth re-connect after connected wifi direct
 2. supported bluetooth connect by device's address without discovery ( but the deivce have to be paired )

+# Fixed = 11/23/20
+1. sometimes app crashed by null point exception
+2. sometimes rndis does not connect